-The Physician Assistant Program curriculum is developed by the University of Wisconsin-La Crosse in collaboration with Mayo School of Health Sciences.
+The Physician Assistant Program curriculum is developed by the University of Wisconsin-La Crosse in collaboration with Mayo Clinic School of Health Sciences.

 The first portion of the program, the preclinical phase, lasts approximately 12 months — June through May.
 During this phase, students will complete classroom and laboratory activities in La Crosse, Wisconsin.